Posted By

 Date Posted

-Discover the ins and outs of car allowances.
-Compare them to company cars and make an informed decision for your business.
+Discover how car allowances work in this article.
+Compare cash allowances, company cars and make an informed decision for your business.

-With a car allowance, you’re in control of setting the banding and how much cash each employee receives - this generally varies depending on role and seniority, so there are potential advantages for the business, and offering the widest choice for car benefits can also help to retain your current employees and attract new talent.
+With a car allowance, you’re in control of setting the banding and how much cash each employee receives – this generally varies depending on role and seniority.
+This has potential advantages for the business, and offering the widest choice for car benefits can also help retain your current employees and attract new talent.

 What is a car allowance?